triantafd/rebase-token-bridge-dapp/README.md

 ## Usage

-1. **Connect Wallet**: Click "Connect Wallet" and select your preferred wallet
+1. **Connect Wallet**: Click "Connect Wallet" and MetaMask will open
-2. **Deposit ETH**: Use the "Deposit ETH to Vault" button to mint rebase tokens
+2. **Deposit ETH**: Use the Deposit Tab to deposit ETH and mint rebase tokens
-3. **Select Chains**: Choose source and destination chains for bridging
-4. **Enter Amount**: Specify the amount of tokens to bridge
-5. **Bridge Tokens**: Execute the cross-chain transfer
+3. **Bridge Tokens**: Use the Bridge Tab to transfer tokens from Sepolia to Arbitrum
+4. **Monitor Balances**: View real-time balances across both chains

 ## Supported Networks